pollacksam/Data-Cleaning-in-MySQL/README.md

 The consumer industry (i.e., Google, Meta) had the most layoffs with 45,182 total employees laid off, followed by retail, ‘other,’ transportation, and finance.
 This lines up with the expectation that COVID would primarily impact the industries most dependent on face-to-face interactions.

 The United States had by far the most layoffs, with 256,559 total layoffs, followed by India (35,993), Netherlands (17,220), and Sweden (11,264).
-It’s worth noting that the data collected in this dataset might be slightly skewed toward US hiring trends.
+It’s worth noting that the data collected in this data set might be slightly skewed toward US hiring trends.
 Further research into the data collection process is warranted.

 A large proportion of these layoffs (~53%) were done within post-IPO staged companies.
 Acquired companies also laid off a significant amount of employees at 27,576 (~7%).